FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 Each goal will get its conditional throughput discovered and reported at the end of the search.
+It is possible for multiple different goals to share the same conditional throughput value.

 The definitions of the 7 attributes are not very informative by themselves.
 Their motivation (and naming) becomes more clear